nodepa/seedlingo/docs/content/content-spec.md

 "singleClozeCount": "8"
 ```

-`singleClozeCount` is the number of exercises in the lesson of the type
+`singleClozeCount` is the number of exercises in the unit of the type
 `SingleCloze`.

 ### multiClozeCount